List of Washington Capitals head coaches

 Bruce Boudreau was the head coach of the Capitals from 2007 through 2011.

 The Washington Capitals are an American professional ice hockey team based in Washington, D.C.
 The Capitals play in the Metropolitan Division of the Eastern Conference in the National Hockey League (NHL).
 The team joined the NHL in 1974 as an expansion team and won their first Eastern Conference championship in 1998.
 The Capitals have played their home games at the Capital One Arena, formerly known as the MCI Center and Verizon Center, since 1997.
 The Capitals are owned by Ted Leonsis, and Brian MacLellan is their general manager.

 There have been 20 head coaches for the Capitals franchise.
 The franchise's first head coach was Jim Anderson, who coached for less than a season.
 Bryan Murray is the franchise's all-time leader for the most regular-season games coached (672), the most regular-season game wins (343), the most regular-season points (769), the most playoff games coached (53), and the most playoff-game wins (24).
 Murray's brother, Terry, has also coached the Capitals, right after his brother Bryan.
 Roger Crozier, who only coached one game for the Capitals, is the franchise's all-time leader for the least regular-season game points (0).
-Ron Wilson won the Prince of Wales Trophy with the Capitals, but lost the 1998 Stanley Cup Finals against the Detroit Red Wings.
+Ron Wilson won the Prince of Wales Trophy with the Capitals, but lost the 1998 Stanley Cup Final against the Detroit Red Wings.
 Bryan Murray, Bruce Boudreau, Barry Trotz and Spencer Carbery are the only Capitals coaches to have won the Jack Adams Award.
 None of the Capitals coaches have been elected into the Hockey Hall of Fame as a builder.
 Anderson, Danny Belisle, Gary Green, Crozier, Glen Hanlon, Dale Hunter, Adam Oates, and Spencer Carbery have spent their entire NHL head coaching careers with the Capitals.

 Dale Hunter, who replaced Boudreau on November 28, 2011, resigned on May 14, 2012, citing personal reasons.
 Adam Oates was named the Capitals' 16th head coach on June 26, 2012.
 After having missed the playoffs for the second time in seven years, the Washington Capitals hired former Nashville Predators coach Barry Trotz on May 26, 2014.
 Trotz resigned as head coach in June 2018, after winning the Stanley Cup for the first time in the franchise's history.
 Later that same month, the team promoted Todd Reirden, a Capitals assistant coach since 2014, to the head coaching position.

 On September 15, 2020, Peter Laviolette was named head coach.
 On April 14, 2023, Laviolette and the Capitals mutually agreed to part ways after the team missed the playoffs for the first time since the 2013–14 season and finished with a below-.500 win percentage.
 On May 30, 2023, Hershey Bears head coach Spencer Carbery was named Capitals head coach.